 1. Expert judgment

-Experts are consulted, interviewed, and surveyed to make estimates on project parameters such as duration, costs, and resource requirements.
-Rather than performing a detailed analytical calculation, the expert evaluates the project’s requirements, complexity, risks, technology stack, and organizational environment and provides an estimated effort, duration, and resource requirement based on professional assessment.
+In this method, experts evaluate the project’s requirements, complexity, risks, technology stack, and organizational environment to estimate effort, duration, cost, and resource requirements.
 This method relies specifically on the intuition, experience, and domain expertise of knowledgeable individuals rather than formal numerical models.

 2. Analogous estimation

-The estimator uses historical data such as recorded effort hours, team size, and delivery timelines, and adjusts them according to differences in scope, technology, or risk.
+The estimator identifies a project similar in nature, scale, and complexity, and uses historical data such as recorded effort hours, team size, and delivery timelines, and adjusts them according to differences in scope, technology, or risk.
 The calculation generally follows the proportional adjustment model:

 New Effort = Past Effort × Adjustment Factor